 I recommend serving the mussels with crusty bread, lemon wedges and even a sprinkle of red pepper flakes.
 Use the bread to soak up the delicious sauce and enjoy with a cold glass of wine.

-If you're looking for some additional spice and flavor, you can dip the mussels in cajun garlic butter sauce.
+If you're looking for some additional spice and flavor, you can dip the mussels in Cajun garlic butter sauce.

 More Seafood Recipes